ava-labs/hypersdk/README.md

 ## How It Works
 To use the `hypersdk`, you must import it into your own `hypervm` and implement the required interfaces.
-Below, we'll cover some of the most ones that your `hypervm` must implement.
+Below, we'll cover some of the ones that your `hypervm` must implement.

 ### Controller